JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

 ### Using loops

 The second step in substitution is utilizing loops.
 Loops provide true automation advantage to not require the user to repetitively type in commands.
 We can apply a more complex data structure in Python to a template and iterate over the items.
 To do this we use the age old "for loop".
-A for loop is used in many different languages to loop or iterate over items.
+A "for" loop is used in many different languages to loop or iterate over items.

 ##### A Jinja for loop example: